loveychauhan/Advance-JavaScript/README.md

 <h3>Readability and Maintainability</h3>
 Before async/await, asynchronous code was often written using callbacks or promises, which could become complex and hard to follow. async/await makes the code look more like synchronous code, which is easier to read and understand.
 <br/>
-<i style="font-size:14px">Read Async Await js code to understand with exaple <a href ="https://github.com/loveychauhan/Advance-JavaScript/blob/main/09%20async%20await/app.js">app.js</a></i>
+<i style="font-size:14px">Read Async Await js code to understand with example <a href ="https://github.com/loveychauhan/Advance-JavaScript/blob/main/09%20async%20await/app.js">app.js</a></i>

 <h2>This Keyword</h2>
 <h3>this in global space</h3>